ARTICLE 1. DEFINITION ___

 Section 6.
 Reinstatement of Membership.

-Any member who has his membership terminated by Council for default of subscription under Section 5 Sub-section C, may appeal to a General Meeting of the Associations, whose decision shall be final provided at least two-third of the members present with voting rights have voted in favour of a resolution.
+Any member who has his membership terminated by Council for default of membership under Section 5 Sub-section C, may appeal to a General Meeting of the Associations, whose decision shall be final provided at least two-third of the members present with voting rights have voted in favour of a resolution.

 Section 7.
 Rejection